 Tanjong Rhu Road

-Tanjong Rhu Road begins from the junction of Fort Road and Meyer Road.
-A convoluted road with a few branches, it ends near the Kallang basin near the Benjamin Sheares Bridge.
-This road was a marine yard and the centre point of ship building and repairing in Singapore before the shipyard industry moved to Jurong.
-In the 1980s, the road and its surrounding areas were converted into a residential estate.
+Tanjong Rhu Road begins from the junction of Fort Road and Meyer Road, and ends near the Marina Reservoir.
+It runs parallel to the East Coast Parkway while part of the Kallang-Paya Lebar Expressway runs under Tanjong Rhu Road.1 This road used to be a marine yard and the centre of shipbuilding and repair in Singapore before the shipyard industry moved to Jurong in the 1980s, and thereafter the Tanjong Rhu Road area was converted into a residential estate.

 Thulaja Naidu Ratnala